US gun debate: Four dates that explain how we got here

 14 February 2018

 Only time will tell whether the shooting at the Marjory Stoneman Douglas high school in Parkland, Florida, is a true turning point in the debate about guns in the US.

-On one hand, students who survived the attack that killed 17 people have demanded an end to gun violence in schools, and will march on Washington on 24 March.
+Students who survived the attack that killed 17 people have demanded an end to gun violence in schools.

 Other mass shootings have led to change in some states.

 After the killing of 26 people in Sandy Hook Elementary School in Newtown, Connecticut, in December 2012, some states enforced better background checks (the Law Center to Prevent Gun Violence, however, said more states loosened gun restrictions in the year after the attack).